 There is a right way to do something, and then there's Rihanna's way of doing something — a fact that rings especially true when it comes to the singer's groundbreaking Fenty Beauty line.
-Not only did she make sure that people of all skin tones could enjoy the creamy, full-coverage foundations by offering 40 shades, but she also delivered a diverse marketing campaign that raised the bar for the rest of the beauty industry.
+Not only did she make sure that everyone could enjoy the creamy, full-coverage foundations by offering 40 shades, but she also delivered with a diverse marketing campaign that raised the bar for the rest of the beauty industry.

-Suffice it to say, a great deal of effort went into prioritizing one crucial thing: inclusivity.
-So when Twitter user and graphic designer @lbertootero suggested that RiRi invite a trans woman to the next casting call, she was reportedly quick to address the fan's concerns over DM, and — because this is Rihanna we're talking about here — she also dropped a thoughtful response in the process.
+Suffice it to say, a great deal of effort went into prioritising one crucial thing: inclusivity.
+So when Twitter user and graphic designer @lbertootero suggested that RiRi invite a trans woman to the next casting call, she was reportedly quick to address the fan's concerns over DM — and, because this is Rihanna we're talking about here — she also dropped a thoughtful response in the process.

 "I've had the pleasure of working with many gifted trans women throughout the years, but I don't go around doing trans castings!"
 Rihanna reportedly wrote in a response, which the fan posted to Twitter.
 "Just like I don't do straight non trans women castings!
 I respect all women, and whether they're trans or not is none of my business!
 I don't think it's fair that a trans woman, or man, be used as a convenient marketing tool!
 Too often I see companies doing this to trans and black women alike!
 There's always just that one spot in the campaign for the token 'we look mad diverse' girl/guy!
 It's sad!"

-The fan then allegedly DM'd the star to apologize for sounding critical and to express understanding — as well as ask permission to share the screenshot.
+The fan then allegedely DM'd the star to apologise for sounding critical and to express understanding — as well as permission to share the screenshot.
 Rihanna reportedly replied, "You absolutely didn't babe!
 Just didn't want you to think I intentionally leave anyone out!"